For administrators who manage Chrome Browser on Windows for a business or school.

 When a user signs in to Windows on a computer on your network, Windows copies information from the user’s roaming user profile to their local computer.
 When they start Chrome, Chrome uses their roaming profile to update the local Chrome profile.

-A user’s roaming profile contains bookmarks, autofill data, passwords, per-computer browsing history, browser preferences, and installed extensions.
+A user’s roaming profile contains bookmarks, autofill data, passwords, some browsing history, browser preferences, and installed extensions.
 It doesn’t contain information about cookies, browsing sessions, cached or downloaded files, local browser instance data, or other transient data.

 Before you begin